 The drag-and-drop operation does not start immediately.
 It waits until the mouse cursor leaves the rectangle specified by lpRectStartDrag or until a specified number of milliseconds have passed.
-If lpRectStartDrag is NULL, the size of the rectangle is one pixel.
+If lpRectStartDrag is NULL, a default rectangle is used so that the drag starts when the mouse cursor moves one pixel.

 The delay time is specified by a registry key setting.
 You can change the delay time by calling CWinApp::WriteProfileString or CWinApp::WriteProfileInt.
 If you do not specify the delay time, a default value of 200 milliseconds is used.
 Drag delay time is stored as follows: